 • Public Counsel of Los Angeles, President’s Award (2011)

-Al’s in-depth knowledge and pragmatism help clients navigate complex financial and real estate situations.
+Al’s in-depth knowledge and pragmatism helped clients navigate complex financial and real estate situations.
 His commitment to the preservation of affordable housing and service to nonprofit corporations further emphasizes his dedication to community impact.

 • The Best Lawyers in America®, Real Estate Law (2020-2026)